jgourassas/cardiofields/docs/README_CARDIOFIELDS.txt

   Before to use it Please verify the accuracy and/or usefulness.
   Some data are not fully completed

-  Correct - update - Change - Add any disagreements in definitions and controlled vocabularies to suite your needs.
+  Correct - update - Change - Add any disagreements in Fields / Definitions and controlled vocabularies to suite your needs.